Skip to content

 Nestled in the hillside, the Rose Garden is a quiet and sheltered retreat with manicured box hedging, a covered archway and colourful planting.

-In the summer months, the distinctive archway of Tyntesfield's Rose Garden bursts into life and the boxed beds are a patchwork of different textures and colours.
+In the winter months, the garden is maintained and prepared for spring.
 Take a break in one of the Victorian gazebos and enjoy the views across the estate.

 Repairing the Rose Garden gazebos